 Owls can be found in North America and belong to the Strigiformes order.
 The Strigiformes order consists of approximately 200 species of nocturnal birds of prey.

-There are at least 22 owl species that make their home in North America.
+At least 22 owl species make their home in North America.

-If you or someone you know loves owls then check out these great owl gifts on Amazon.
+If you or someone you know loves owls, check out these great owl gifts on Amazon.